FAQs

 The total amount of equivalent value of upfront course contribution fees paid by the department is capped at $50,000.

 If a scholar is unable to fulfil the terms of the scholarship agreement they will be required to repay the department for any payments as part of the teach.Rural Scholarship.
+The amount repayable is calculated based on the gross amount paid under the scholarship.

 Appointment as a teacher

 On successful completion of their teacher education studies, scholars are appointed to a full-time permanent teaching position in a NSW public school in line with the agreed areas/locations confirmed within the Scholarship Agreement.
-Scholars should familiarise themselves with the schools located within each 'staffing area' in the organisation of public schools by staffing area resource.
+Scholars should familiarise themselves with the schools located within each 'staffing area' in the NSW public schools by staffing area spreadsheet resource.
 Scholars will be given one appointment and will not be offered multiple appointments under the scholarship.

 Yes.
 On completion of their teacher education studies and appointment to a permanent position, scholars may be eligible for a wide range of benefits and incentives.
 The benefits vary from school to school.
-Use the Teach NSW benefits calculator to find out about the benefits and incentives that are available to teachers at individual schools.
+Use the benefits calculator to find out about the benefits and incentives that are available to teachers at individual schools.

 Contact us